BCom Privatisation Globalisation & Liberalisation Notes Study Material

 ADVANTAGES OF PRIVATIZATION

-- Broaden the Base of Share Capital and Stock Market: Sale of enterprises through stock exchanges will broaden the base of share capital hence stock market will develop, because general public will be in position to purchase their shares and investment opportunities for general public will increase.
+- Broaden the Base of Share Capital and Stock Market: The sale of enterprises through stock exchanges will broaden the base of share capital hence stock market will develop because the general public will be in a position to purchase their shares and investment opportunities for the general public will increase.
+(BCom 1st Year Privatisation Globalisation and Liberalisation in India Notes Study Material)

-- Use of Latest Technology and Know-How: Private domestic investors and foreign investors will adopt latest technology and know-how for the increase in output and their profits.
-This will result in the increase in national product, thus national income of the country will grow.
+- Use of Latest Technology and Know-How: Private domestic investors and foreign investors will adopt the latest technology and know-how for an increase in output and profits.
+This will result in an increase in national product, thus the national income of the country will grow.
+(BCom 1st Year Privatisation Globalisation and Liberalisation in India Notes Study Material)

 PRIVATIZATION IN INDIA: AN OVERVIEW